 What do you already have?

 Many people who have ESAs actually have the animal before they register it as an emotional support animal!
 If you already have a cat or a dog and it provides you with companionship, that animal just might work out as your emotional support cat or emotional support dog.

-This isn’t to say that all pets can become emotional support animals!
-There might be some things that limit the pet or maybe the pet just isn’t a great fit for your needs, but it can be helpful to already have a pet who you will use as a registered emotional support animal.
+This isn’t to say that all pets should become emotional support animals!
+There might be some things that limit your pet or maybe the pet just isn’t a great fit for your emotional needs, but it can be simple to already have a pet that you use as a registered emotional support animal.

-Remember, talk to the medical professional who is writing your emotional support letter and let them know you already have a pet in mind!
+Remember, talk to the medical professional who is writing your emotional support letter and let them know you already have an emotional support dog or cat in mind!